umee-network/umee/x/metoken/README.md

 ## Queries

-See [metoken query proto](https://github.com/umee-network/umee/tree/main/proto/umee/metoken/v1/query.proto) for list of supported queries.
+See <LINK TO BE ADDED> for list of supported queries.

 ## Messages

-See [metoken tx proto](https://github.com/umee-network/umee/tree/main/proto/umee/metoken/v1/tx.proto) for list of supported messages.
+See <LINK TO BE ADDED> for list of supported messages.

 ## Update Registry Proposal